eugenioclrc/getsponsoreth/README.md

 - The Graph to store the users’ data
 - Coinbase Wallet

+## Work Flow
+  - User Create a Pledge
+  - Sponsor can contribute to a pledge:

+    - Direct funding: Fund directly sent to creator of pledge.
+    - Staking: Funds are staked in a new contract specific for pledge then and deposited into Aave lending pool then:

+      - aToken is minted for the specific pledge contract.
+      - Staker can reclaim his funds at anytime.
+      - Creator can claim the yield at anytime.
+      - Accounting is handled inside the specific vault contract
+      -
 ## Below are links to the deployed smart contracts

 ### Starknet Contract